erkutkoral/UNICEF/README.md

     * I wanted to print the 403 html code to see what is the real problem behind the scenes and saw that CloudFlare protection for CrisisWatch website.

-If we have this situation then we should mimic the browser behavior.
+* If we have this situation then we should mimic the browser behavior.
-    * The solution that I know was Selenium library.
+    * The solution that I knew was Selenium library.

 * There is one popular documentation of Selenium library to see because it is generally updating with new subprocesses.